KUPX-TV: Utah 16

 Logo as Utah 16, used from 2023 to 2025.

 On September 1, 2023, Ion programming moved to subchannel 16.4, and channel 16.1 began airing a full slate of its own programming under the name Utah 16.
 The station was the Utah-market outlet for the Vegas Golden Knights of the National Hockey League (NHL), for which Scripps owns the rights to telecast all non-national games.
 The station also aired select Arizona Coyotes games, to which Scripps also owned the rights, with other games for that team airing on KSTU's second subchannel.

 On April 18, 2024, the NHL Board of Governors announced the establishment of a Utah-based franchise (the Utah Hockey Club, renamed Utah Mammoth after the first season) in Salt Lake City, with the hockey assets of the deactivated Coyotes.
 Later on the same day, KUPX-TV was announced as the new team's TV outlet for all games.

 Technical information

 Subchannels

-UPX-TV's transmitter is located on Farnsworth Peak in the Oquirrh Mountains.
+KUPX-TV's transmitter is located on Farnsworth Peak in the Oquirrh Mountains.
 The station's signal is multiplexed: